-We provide an overview of the Armijo line-search and discuss its drawback related to computational cost.
-Moreover, we consider improving this drawback and propose a Newton method with an improved Armijo line-search to solve problem~\eqref{UNPonM}.
+In this section, we provide an overview of the Armijo line search and discuss its challenges related to computational cost.
+Moreover, to address these challenges, we propose a class of Riemannian optimization algorithms with an improved Armijo line search to solve Problem~\eqref{UNPonM}.